 What’s in it for kids: Children’s games and rides set to the backdrop of NASCAR heroes’ race cars.
 There’s also a Little Miss and Mister NASCAR Pageant.

 NASCAR Day features old race cars on display.

 Cost: Admission to the Rotary Chili Cook-off on Friday is $10 and is free for ages 7 and younger.
 Admission to the Brew Fest on Friday is $30; participants must be age 21 or older.
 Admission to the Liver Mush Festival on Saturday is free.

 Best for: Foodies, beer fans, music aficionados and pet lovers.
 What started as a festival honoring liver-mush has morphed into a two-day event, which includes a beer festival, chili cook-off, liver-mush recipe competition, Little Miss Liver Mush Pageant, pet costume contest and parade, and plenty of live music honoring Shelby’s bluegrass influences.

 What’s in it for kids: Besides the opportunity to dress up your pup in a tutu for the pet costume contest, there’s also a kids’ zone with pumpkin decorating, children’s games, inflatables and new this year — Ghostbusters of NC.

 You don't have to like liver mush to enjoy all the festivities at this event.

-Cost: $5 for Friday, $20 in advance for Saturday and $15 in advance for Sunday.
+Cost: $5 for Friday, $20 in advance for Saturday and $15 in advance for Sunday. $10 for a parking pass.
 Free for ages 12 and younger.